Ocean Avenue (album)

-Ocean Avenue is the fourth studio album by American rock band Yellowcard.
+Ocean Avenue is the fourth studio album and major label debut by American rock band Yellowcard.
 It was released on July 22, 2003, through Capitol Records.
 After touring to promote their third album One for the Kids in 2001, the band signed to the label in early 2002.
 Following this, bassist Warren Cooke left the band in mid-2002, and was replaced by Inspection 12 guitarist Peter Mosely.
 In February and March 2003, the band recorded at Sunset Sound in Hollywood, California, with Neal Avron.
 Ocean Avenue is a pop-punk and punk rock album, which was compared to Blink-182 and Simple Plan.

 Before Yellowcard's promotional tour of Ocean Avenue, Mosely was replaced by Alex Lewis.
 Yellowcard appeared on the Warped Tour, during which "Way Away" was released as the album's lead single on July 22, 2003.
 The band went on a club tour of the United States, before going on tour with Less Than Jake and Fall Out Boy.
 "Ocean Avenue" was released as the second single on December 16, 2003.
 Lewis departed from the band and was replaced by Mosely before a co-headlining tour with Something Corporate and a stint in Europe.
 "Only One" was released as the third and final single in June 2004; they toured Europe, Australia, and Japan.
 After this, they had a US tour.

 Ocean Avenue received mostly positive reviews from music critics, some of whom commented on Sean Mackin's violin playing and songwriting quality.
 The album peaked at number 23 on the US Billboard 200, as well as number 8 in New Zealand, and number 149 in the UK.
 The album was certified platinum in the US by the RIAA, gold in both Canada by Music Canada and New Zealand by RMNZ, and silver in the UK by the BPI.
 "Way Away" and "Only One" appeared high on the US Alternative Airplay chart; "Ocean Avenue" peaked at number 37 on the US Hot 100, and within the top 100 in Scotland and the UK alongside "Way Away".
-"Ocean Avenue" was certified double platinum by the RIAA, gold by RMNZ, and silver by the BPI.
+"Ocean Avenue" was certified double platinum by the RIAA, platinum by RMNZ, and silver by the BPI.
 "Only One" was certified gold in the US.

 In the years following its release, the album has received retrospective acclaim and is widely viewed as one of the greatest pop-punk albums of all time.